iniyannatarajan/zagros/docs/source/usage.rst

 * ``<output-dir>`` is the output directory in which dyPolyChord creates the output files
 * ``<outfile-prefix>`` is the prefix that dyPolyChord adds to the output files

-Currently, zagros can handle only point sources and Gaussian morphologies for modelling astronomical sources.
+.. note:: Currently, zagros can handle only point sources and Gaussian morphologies for modelling astronomical sources.

-.. todo:: Update Gaussian example

-.. todo:: Update example with antenna gain parameters